 The relay's primary appeal is its ability to do a lesser-switch's bidding but it's capable of so much more.
 Relays can be wired together to create very useful, simple, and utterly reliable networks.
 What follows are three of those configurations.

 Here's how an SPST relay looks at rest from the inside.
-Terminals 30 and 87 represent the contact points, or the switch.
-Energy cannot flow between them when the relay is at rest.
+Terminals 30 and 87 represent the

 One transforms dual-filament taillights into tail/brake/turn signals.
 Another configuration duplicates the OEM circuit that preserves accessory power until a door opens.
 The third isn't so much universal but it's so useful that it would be foolish to not include it.
 It acts as a dimmer that toggles between low and high beams with the flick of a momentary switch.
 But first, a little bit of theory.